 Lost Wages Claim

+What is lost wages claim?
 Did you have to take vacation or sick time off work to take care of things after your car accident?
 Getting a rental car, going to the doctor, getting medical treatment or physical therapy, dealing with insurance, and running around town trying to keep your life from falling apart.

 If you have taken any paid vacation days or sick days dealing with the aftermath of your accident, you may be entitled to compensation for that time.

 The reason behind that is you no longer have that paid time off to use in the future—and this is considered a loss on your part.

 You are entitled to be compensated for that loss because you would not have otherwise used your vacation and sick time if not for the negligence of the at-fault driver.
 Although they can’t give your time off back, they can compensate you for having to use it.
 This would be part of a lost earnings or lost wages claim, even though you were still paid.

 The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients of their lost wages claim including vacation, and sick time after an auto accident.
 Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
 You can contact us for a free consultation, or read on to find out more.

 By the way, we will also help with other problems that have cost you sleep, like getting a rental car very soon and finding a nearby doctor who can help you.
 Even the best legal team isn’t good enough if your quality of life isn’t sustainable while justice and compensation are on the way.
 The whole point of legal action is to regain quality of life, so we help you long-term as attorneys and short-term as your go-to people.
 Our familiarity with the local Phoenix courts makes us confident that we can help you get the best settlement possible.